rolfvreijdenberger/izzum-statemachine/README.md

 [![License](https://poser.pugx.org/rolfvreijdenberger/izzum-statemachine/license.svg)](https://packagist.org/packages/rolfvreijdenberger/izzum-statemachine)
 #izzum statemachine

-- **`new: release of version 2`**: transition guards and actions, (new) state entry and exit actions, a fully functional PDO relational database implementation with the sql provided for
+- **`new: release of version 2`**: transition guards and actions, new: state entry and exit actions, a fully functional PDO relational database implementation with the sql provided for
 [mysql](https://www.mysql.com), [postgresql](http://www.postgresql.org) and
-[sqlite](https://sqlite.org/) backends, uml diagrams generated from code.
+[sqlite](https://sqlite.org/) backends, uml diagrams generated from code. new: 'event' support added as transition input (mealy and moore machines)
 - Want to know what to do to get it working?
 Skip to the [Usage section](#usage-a-working-example) or [examples](#examples)
 - Visually oriented?
 Know uml?
 TLDR; see the [class diagram of the whole package](#class-diagram-for-the-izzum-package)
 - see [documentup.com](http://documentup.com/rolfvreijdenberger/izzum-statemachine/recompile "navigable version on documentup.com") for a navigable and pretty version of this document.